All comparisons

 Last updated: July 2026

-Unfortunately, almost no AI apps out today are built for an AI to guide both people in one session.
-Most couples apps offer relationship coaching in solo sessions, where you talk about your relationship but not with your partner, or quizzes, prompts, and other cute relationship-building exercises.
-We believe these are incredibly useful.
-But they make this list short, and we will keep updating it as more apps come out.
+Unfortunately, almost no AI apps out today are built where an AI guides both people in one session.
+Currently, most couples apps offer relationship coaching in solo sessions, where you talk about your relationship but not with your partner.
+Or quizzes, suggestions of shared activities, and other relationship-building exercises.
+We believe these are useful, but they make this list short as it's focused on apps that bring both partners together in a singular session.

 Harmony